vippsas/vipps-psp-api/vipps-psp-api.md

 | 93      | Status from Vipps:NO                 | Response to Vipps sending `NO`.
 Something failed during payment approval.
 Often caused by failure to retrieve and send `cardData`.|
 | 94      | Unhandled soft decline               | Response to a Soft Decline from the bank that could not be processed or forwarded to the Vipps App.                               |

 # PSD2 Compliance and Secure Customer Authentication (SCA)

 ## 3DSecure Fallback

-In case of a soft decline (when the issuer requires 3DS), the PSP will host a 3DSecure session and needs to provide the URL to Vipps.
+In case of a soft decline (when the issuer requires 3DS), the PSP must host a 3DSecure session and must provide the URL to Vipps.

 ![PSP API sequence diagram](diagrams/3DSFallbackFlow.png)